Swoosh THIS

 Prefer to keep your team allegiances and condiment choices to yourself?
 Well why not stand proud with team Nike?
 Declare yourself allied with Adidas?
 A lover of Lululemon?
 Want to tell passersby of your world travels?
 Your most recent concert experience?
 That you are a proud native of Buffalo, New York!

 I understand the impulse.
 In college, I lived in a place called Zahm Hall and my dorm-mates were affectionately known as Zahmbies (Yeah, I was way ahead of the Walking Dead craze.)
-Eager to make a mark on Zahm’s social scene, I ordered a custom shirt—black with a shimmery skull that somehow declared my Zahmbie identity.
+Eager to make a mark on Zahm’s social scene, I ordered a custom shirt—black with a shimmery skull in the center that declared my Zahmbie identity.
 I wore it to parties with orange Converse high-tops and stone-washed jeans (accented, at times, with a pair of rainbow suspenders—hey, it was the late 70s!).

 Hate You Madly